Stephen Elop: "Burning Platform" memo

-Some time in early 2011, Elop issued a company internal memo titled "Burning Platform" which was leaked to the press.
-The memo likened the 2010 situation of Nokia, in the smartphone market, to a person standing on a burning oil platform ("platform" being a reference to the name given to operating systems such as Symbian, Apple iOS and Google Android).
+Sometime in early 2011, Elop issued a company internal memo titled "Burning Platform", which was leaked to the press.
+The memo likened Nokia's situation in the smartphone market to a person standing on a burning oil platform ("platform" being a reference to the name given to operating systems such as Symbian, Apple iOS and Google Android).
 It also mentions the introduction to a "new strategy" on 11 February.
 Elop stresses in the memo how significantly the market has changed:

 The battle of devices has now become a war of ecosystems, where ecosystems include not only the hardware and software of the device, but developers, applications, ecommerce, advertising, search, social applications, location-based services, unified communications and many other things.
 Our competitors aren't taking our market share with devices; they are taking our market share with an entire ecosystem.
 This means we're going to have to decide how we either build, catalyse or join an ecosystem.

 The memo was not intended for the public but was eventually leaked by Engadget on 8 February 2011, becoming widely circulated and receiving a large deal of attention.
 The "new strategy" bit highly speculated to tech bloggers that Nokia would form an alliance with Microsoft, particularly after Google's Vic Gundotra tweeted "Two turkeys do not make an Eagle" shortly after the leak.
 It was then reported that Nokia's VP Anssi Vanjoki originally said this quote in 2005 about BenQ's purchase of Siemens's mobile phone business.

-By some in the media, the memo was seen as a necessary wake-up call for Nokia, and Engadget called it "one of the most exciting" CEO memos they have seen.
-However Nokia's Board of Directors saw the memo as an act of misjudgment and Chairman Jorma Ollila gave bitter feedback for it at a board meeting.
+The memo was seen by some in the media as a necessary wake-up call for Nokia, and Engadget called it "one of the most exciting" CEO memos they have seen.
+However Nokia's Board of Directors saw the memo as an act of misjudgment and Chairman Jorma Ollila bitterly criticized it at a board meeting.
 This leaked memo (along with the new strategy two days later) led to the term "Elop effect" being used by opponents of the strategy.
 The term was coined by former Nokia executive Tomi Ahonen, who said it "combines the Ratner effect with the Osborne effect", meaning both publicly attacking one's own products and promising a successor to a current product too long before it is available.

 In an interview with the Financial Post, Elop described the memo as "a very powerful statement of the reality of the situation without a lot of marketing polish on it."